IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_private_certificate_configuration_template.html.markdown

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

-* `id` - The unique identifier of the PrivateCertificateConfigurationTemplate.
+* `id` - The unique identifier of the data source.
 * `allow_any_name` - (Boolean) Determines whether to allow clients to request a private certificate that matches any common name.

 * `allow_bare_domains` - (Boolean) Determines whether to allow clients to request private certificates that match the value of the actual domains on the final certificate.For example, if you specify `example.com` in the `allowed_domains` field, you grant clients the ability to request a certificate that contains the name `example.com` as one of the DNS values on the final certificate.**Important:** In some scenarios, allowing bare domains can be considered a security risk.